-Four Tips: Plan beforehand, Demo (some) yourself, Schedule ahead, and BE OPEN TO TIPS
+Four Tips: Plan beforehand, Demo (some) yourself, Schedule ahead, and Be Open to Suggestions!

-This post gives some tips for getting the lowest-cost bids for typical full bathroom remodels, ones where existing wall locations and major plumbing locations are kept intact.
-For example: simply replacing a tub surround instead of converting the tub to a walk-in shower, or taking everything to the studs but keeping all of the existing room dimensions rather than blowing out a wall or two to make the whole bathroom larger.
+Here are some suggestions for getting the lowest-cost bids for typical full bathroom remodels, ones where existing wall locations and major plumbing locations are kept intact.
+For example: simply replacing a tub surround instead of converting the tub to a walk-in shower, or taking everything to the studs but keeping all of the existing room dimensions rather than blowing out a wall or two to completely change the bathroom’s footprint.

-While it’s definitely possible to save some cash even with complicated structural renovations, this post focuses on the two most common complete bathroom renovation projects: gutting and completely replacing a tub/shower and vanity bath from the studs up, and gutting and completely replacing a walk-in shower and vanity bath from the studs up.
+While it’s definitely possible to save some cash even with complicated structural renovations, this post focuses on the two most common complete bathroom renovation projects: gutting and completely replacing a tub/shower and vanity bathroom from the studs up, or completely replacing a walk-in shower and vanity bathroom from the studs up.

-Also, many contractors (like me) will offer free precise measuring and materials ordering numbers as part of the project estimation visit.
-But, this only works if the client has already picked materials and already has a clear design vision for the new tile install at the project estimation visit.
+Also, some contractors (like me) will offer free precise measuring and materials ordering info as part of a project cost writeup.
+But, this only works if you already have a clear design vision for the new tile install at the project estimation visit.
 If you can’t tell a contractor what type, size, and pattern tile you want installed when they visit, then the contractor won’t be able to give you a precise installation cost.